ckc9759/CTF_writeups/BCACTF/WEB/Query Service/README.md

-# Query Service

-Challenge Description:
+### Chall Desc

-> I've made a little website to access a SQL database.
+I've made a little website to access a SQL database.
 I even added a way to share your queries with other people!
 Just copy the link.

-> Hint1: The contents of the database will give you some info on what to do next.
+Hint1: The contents of the database will give you some info on what to do next.

-> Hint2: You can only change the query; can you inject arbitrary HTML with it?
+Hint2: You can only change the query; can you inject arbitrary HTML with it?

 ## Analyzing the website